What Else to Include on Plumbing Invoicing

 Professional plumbing invoices will need to cover all pertinent information pertaining to the job that was done.
 Your plumbing service should always track jobs to ensure the proper details are noted on the corresponding invoice.
 For example, the service date, or date of the job should be included as well as the date you are sending over the invoice to the customer, as well as the unique invoice number.

 The company name, your contact details, and a unique invoice number are all details that should be included in every plumbing invoice form.
 Overall, be sure to include the following details in all of your plumbing invoices.

 As a plumber, you already know that most of your bill comes from labour.
 How much you charge for labour depends on a few factors, such as years of experience, licensing, and education.
-PayScale can help you determine how much to charge for your labour, as well as how much to pay your employees and charge for their labour.
+When pricing a plumbing job, determine how much to charge for your labour, as well as how much to pay your employees and charge for their labour.

 When you’re unclogging a sink, you don’t really have any parts to list on an invoice.
-If that’s the case, simply don’t include that section on the invoice template.
+If that’s the case, simply don’t include a parts section on the invoice template.
+In the case of a job that includes a variety of materials, you should list each part separately with detailed information on the plumbing invoice.

-A job that includes a variety of materials should list each part separately with detailed information.
+Create a separate line item for each part used, with the corresponding material costs and a detailed description of the parts.
 If you use multiples of the same part, you need to list the number used, the cost per unit, and the total cost.
 Provide as much detail about parts as possible, such as: